Flowdeeps/twitch-films/readme.md

 Clone this repo, start a web server in the root, open it in a browser.
 There are hot points in the corners for controlling playblack as I needed a minimal interface for OBS.
 Top left is play first film in the json, bottom left is stop, top right is next.
 That's it so far.

-eg: `cd ~/Projects/twitch-films && python -m http.server`
+`cd ~/Projects/twitch-films && python -m http.server`
+or
+`cd ~/Projects/twitch-films && npx http-server`

+Any web server will work.

 ## What Next?